-Following the risk-based approach, Customer Due Diligence measures should be implemented for new and existing customers.
-In lending companies, it is vital to know who each person requesting credit is and identify these people's risks.
-Taking this precaution from the very first step is a great method to prevent future crimes.
-Some customers may be at high risks, such as Political Exposed People (PEP); a special screening may be required for these customers, which is called Enhanced Due Diligence (EDD) measures.
+Customer Due Diligence measures should be implemented for new and existing customers following the risk-based approach.
+It is vital to know who each person requesting credit is in lending companies and identify these people's risks.
+Taking this precaution from the first step is an excellent method to prevent future crimes.

 Unfortunately, just knowing the customer is not enough to prevent risks.
 Real-time transaction monitoring procedures are also required to prevent risks.
 So what is Transaction Monitoring?
 If Transaction Monitoring detects any suspicious transaction during transactions, it stops it and brings it to the authorized compliance team.
 These alarms, reviewed by the compliance team, if identified as indeed suspicious.
 A suspicious Activity Report is prepared about this process, and these reports are sent to the necessary authority institution.